Troubleshoot network connectivity: Device discovery

 ping6 ff02::1%zx-c863147051da

-Note the local network interface was designated using the scope-id component of an IPv6 address, a requirement of pinging a multicast address.
+Note that the local network interface was designated using the scope-id component of an IPv6 address, which is a requirement of pinging a multicast address.
 The -I flag could have been used to similar effect.
-Ping responses come from the Fuchsia device and include their IP address information, for example:
+Ping responses come from the Fuchsia device and include their IP address information.
+For example:

 $ ping6 ff02::1%zx-c863147051da